nus-cs2103-AY2425S1/tp/docs/index.md

 ![Ui](images/uiExample.png)

-**HRConnect is a desktop app for managing human resources in relation to projects.** While it has a graphical display, user interactions can be done by only typing.
+**HRConnect is a desktop app for managing human resources in relation to projects.** While it has a graphical display, user interactions are optimized for command line inputs.

 * If you are interested in using HRConnect, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing HRConnect, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.